 NBC’s Today Show once ran a segment titled “Are They Mature Enough?” during which survey results from a variety of parenting questions were discussed.
 One of the questions asked was, “At what age is it okay to date?”
 The respondents overwhelmingly chose 16 (74%) as the appropriate age, followed by 14 (23%).

 What age should teenagers start dating?
-It’s one of the trickiest questions.
+It’s one of the trickiest parenting questions.
 No wonder parents get gray hairs and are so confused.
-Let me tell you that as both a mother and a clinical psychologist, I too struggle with the correct response to this question.
+As both a mother and a clinical psychologist, I too struggle with the correct response to this question.

 Additionally, we need to be ready to set parameters and limits about when they must be home and how often they should check in with us when they are on dates.
 And, this applies to both our sons AND daughters.
 We must let them know that dating is complicated and that we are available to talk to them about the intricacies of dating.
 If we are uncomfortable talking to our kids about dating then perhaps we need to deal with this before we allow them to date.
 After all, we are responsible for both the hearts and souls of our developing children.